epsxy/apollo-graphql-server/README.md

 # apollo-graphql-server
-Playground of a GraphQL server using Apollon
+Playground of a GraphQL server using Apollo